 Present Launch Out Candidates

-Telesia Alaimoana – Telesia was born in Samoa, a mother of two and married to Simati.
+Telesia Alaimoana – Telesia was born in Samoa, a mother of two, and married to Simati.
 Telesia is a qualified Social Worker who currently works as a Facilitator Support of the District Health Board and has extensive experience in the health and disability sector.
 She is passionate about engaging with the Samoan community and finding ways to enrich their contribution to the Church.
 Telesia is currently active with Our Lady of Hope parish in Tawa and Titahi Bay.

 Lisa Beech – Lisa originally from Australia, now living in Wainuiomata and a mother of Kaisa, Lakan and Datu.
 She is a fixture in ADW having worked in Caritas and Catholic Social Services.
-At present, she is the Ecology, Justice and Peace Advisor to the office of the Archbishop.
+At present, she is the Ecology, Justice, and Peace Advisor to the office of the Archbishop.
 She is a student of Te Reo Māori and is working towards completing a Master of Public Policy at Victoria University.
 She is currently involved both with the Maori Eucharistic community- based at Te Kāinga Catholic marae in Kilbirnie and Te Wairua Tapu parish in Lower Hutt.

 Mely Kartawidjaya– Mely was born in Jakarta, Indonesia.
 She was with the ICPE Lay Missionary Group, where she served as lay-missionary to Indonesia, Philippines and now New Zealand.
 At present, she works as the Office Administrator of the Catholic Enquiry Centre.
-She along with her husband, Petrus and their two children, Michael and Viola, attend Wellington South Parish.
-Mely is passionate about children’s liturgy and finding creative ways to engage young people into their faith.
+She along with her husband, Petrus, and their two children, Michael and Viola, attend Wellington South Parish.
+Mely is passionate about children’s liturgy and finding creative ways to engage young people in their faith.

 Patricia Lynch – is New Zealand born of Irish descent.
 She has been teaching for eleven years and is currently Assistant Director of Religious Studies at St. Mary’s College, Wellington.
 Prior to teaching, Patricia had a career in Air New Zealand.
 She has a Master of Religious Education from the Australian Catholic University.
 Patricia regularly participates in group prayer and is presently affiliated with Holy Trinity Parish in Kilbirnie.

-Jude McKee- Jude is New Zealand born.
+Jude McKee- Jude is New Zealand-born.
 She has two older brothers and a younger sister.
 She presently cares for her elderly mother and is a ‘professional’ aunty to her nieces and nephews.
 She feels lucky to be employed as the Office Manager with Wellington Rugby and The Hurricanes, given she has a love of the game of rugby instilled in her from birth by her Dad!
-In her sharing of her faith, Jude is passionate about bringing people together to pray and to share their stories over a meal.
+In her sharing of her faith, Jude is passionate about bringing people together to pray and share their stories over a meal.
 She is very active within the Plimmerton Parish of St Theresa’s and has a special interest in ensuring the youth of the parish is actively involved in praise and worship.

 How do I apply?